Purpose

 @location_name['/path']parameter is supported starting from V4.4.1.

-The FORMAT clause specifies the file format-related properties.
-It supports the CSV, PARQUET, and ORC file formats.
+The FORMAT clause specifies the file format related properties.
+The supported file formats are CSV, PARQUET, and ORC.

-- When TYPE = 'CSV', the following fields are included:
+- TYPE = 'CSV': specifies the following fields:

-- When TYPE = 'PARQUET/ORC', no additional fields are included.
+- TYPE = 'PARQUET/ORC': no additional fields are specified.

-- When TYPE = 'CSV', the following fields are included:
+- TYPE = 'CSV': specifies the following fields:

-For the ODPS format, data is not retrieved through files, and there is no meaningful URL path.
+For the ODPS format, data is not obtained through files, and there is no meaningful URL path.
 Therefore, only the source form of the table_function is supported.

-- When TYPE = 'ODPS', the following fields are included:
+- TYPE = 'ODPS': specifies the following fields:

-ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transmission service.PROJECT_NAME: specifies the project where the queried table is located.SCHEMA_NAME: an optional parameter that specifies the schema of the queried table.TABLE_NAME: specifies the name of the queried table.QUOTA_NAME: an optional parameter that specifies whether to use the specified quota.COMPRESSION_CODE: an optional parameter that specifies the compression format of the data source.
-It supports ZLIB, ZSTD, LZ4, and ODPS_LZ4.
-If not specified, compression is not enabled.
+ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transmission service.PROJECT_NAME: specifies the project where the table to be queried is located.SCHEMA_NAME: an optional parameter that specifies the schema of the table to be queried.TABLE_NAME: specifies the name of the table to be queried.QUOTA_NAME: an optional parameter that specifies whether to use the specified quota.COMPRESSION_CODE: an optional parameter that specifies the compression format of the data source.
+The supported compression formats are ZLIB, ZSTD, LZ4, and ODPS_LZ4.
+If this parameter is not specified, compression is not enabled.

 Here is an example: